RobinDeNeef/AdventOfCode/2022/AoC-Log.md

 ## Day 5
 Today took embarassingly long to parse the input.
 I first started of trying to just split on spaces but this quickly broke thanks to the empty spaces.
 I even thought of replaceing 5 consecutive spaces with a "dummy crate" like [.] to make parsing easier.
 Finally I found out that I can just increment by 4 to get the next crate in the row.
 Afterwards I made a popSlice function to get the last item from the stack.
 Luckily part 2 went fairly easy.
 I could extend the popSlice function to pop a greater piece of the slice.
 After I figured out there is a difference between appending a slice with a string and [appending a slice with a slice](https://freshman.tech/snippets/go/concatenate-slices/), I also solved part 2!

+## Day 6
+Piece of cake!
+I just had to use some substrings and wrote a function to find duplicate characters and I could finish both parts.

+## Day 7
+Oh boy, this was quite the rollercoaster.
+I decided to go all in on the language features here.
+Creating structs for folders and files, using pointers etc. After a couple of hours I had the file system working and I could write recursive functions to calculate the size and print the tree.